supermarsx/reader-launcher/readme.md

 Autoversioning

-- The repository maintains a root-level `VERSION` file (e.g., `1.0.0`) as the single source of truth for the release version.
-Use `scripts/bump-version.ps1` to set or bump the version (patch/minor/major), which will update `VERSION` and sync `src/reader_launcher.au3` resource and APP_VERSION constants.
+-- The repository maintains a root-level `VERSION` file (e.g., `1.0.0`) as the single source of truth for the release version.
+Use `scripts/bump-version.ps1` to set or bump the version (patch/minor/major), which will update the `VERSION` file and sync `src/reader_launcher.au3` resource and APP_VERSION constants.

 These helper scripts are intentionally forgiving so you can run the code and tests on developer machines without extra tooling installed; CI runners used by this project install AutoIt and UPX so they run all steps end-to-end.

----

-If you'd like, I can also:

-- Add additional release-time checks such as ensuring uploaded release assets match `checksums.txt` exactly (strict verification).

 ## Diagnostic / Tests